junxit/us-congress-code/title-05a/sec-5-2.md

     - **(D)** costs not incurred by implementing recommended improvements related to the operations of the establishment, a contractor or grantee;
     - **(E)** avoidance of unnecessary expenditures noted in preaward reviews of contract or grant agreements; or
     - **(F)** any other savings which are specifically identified;
-  - **(5)** the term “management decision” means the evaluation by the management of an establishment of the findings and recommendations included in an audit report and the issuance of a final decision by management concerning its response to such findings and recommendations, including actions concluded to be necessary; and
+  - **(5)** the term “management decision” means the evaluation by the management of an establishment of the findings and recommendations included in an audit report and the issuance of a final decision by management concerning its response to such findings and recommendations, including actions concluded to be necessary;
   - **(6)** the term “final action” means—
     - **(A)** the completion of all actions that the management of an establishment has concluded, in its management decision, are necessary with respect to the findings and recommendations included in an audit report; and
-    - **(B)** in the event that the management of an establishment concludes no action is necessary, final action occurs when a management decision has been made.
+    - **(B)** in the event that the management of an establishment concludes no action is necessary, final action occurs when a management decision has been made; and
+  - **(7)** the term “senior Government employee” means—
+    - **(A)** an officer or employee in the executive branch (including a special Government employee as defined in section 202 of title 18, United States Code) who occupies a position classified at or above GS–15 of the General Schedule or, in the case of positions not under the General Schedule, for which the rate of basic pay is equal to or greater than 120 percent of the minimum rate of basic pay payable for GS–15 of the General Schedule; and
+    - **(B)** any commissioned officer in the Armed Forces in pay grades O–6 and above.

 ## Source credit

 (Pub.
 L. 95–452, § 5, Oct.
 12, 1978, 92 Stat.
 1103; Pub.
 L. 97–252, title XI, § 1117(c), Sept.
 8, 1982, 96 Stat.
 752; Pub.
 L. 100–504, title I, §§ 102(g), 106, Oct.
 18, 1988, 102 Stat.
 2521, 2525; Pub.
 L. 104–208, div.
 A, title I, § 101(f) [title VIII, § 805(c)], Sept.
 30, 1996, 110 Stat.
 3009–314, 3009–393; Pub.
 L. 110–409, § 12, Oct.
 14, 2008, 122 Stat.
 4315; Pub.
 L. 111–203, title IX, § 989C, July 21, 2010, 124 Stat.
-1945.)
+1945; Pub.
+L. 114–317, §§ 4(c), 7(d)(2)(B), (C), Dec.
+16, 2016, 130 Stat.
+1600, 1606.)

 ## Notes

 1 So in original.
 Probably should be singular.

-2 See References in Text note below.
+2 So in original.
+The period probably should be a semicolon.

 ### References in Text

-Section 05(b) of the Federal Financial Management Improvement Act of 1996, referred to in subsec. (a)(13), probably means section 101(f) [title VIII, § 804(b)] of title I of Pub.
+Section 804(b) of the Federal Financial Management Improvement Act of 1996, referred to in subsec. (a)(13), is section 101(f) [title VIII, § 804(b)] of title I of Pub.
 L. 104–208, Sept.
 30, 1996, 110 Stat.
-3009–314, 3009–392, which relates to reports by the Inspector General, and is set out in a note under section 3512 of Title 31, Money and Finance.
+3009–314, 3009–392, which is set out in a note under section 3512 of Title 31, Money and Finance.
+The General Schedule, referred to in subsec. (f)(7)(A), is set out under section 5332 of this title.
+Commissioned officer pay grade O–6, referred to in subsec. (f)(7)(B), is described in section 201 of Title 37, Pay and Allowances of the Uniformed Services, and is set out under section 5332 of this title.

 ### Amendments

+2016—Subsec. (a)(5).
+Pub.
+L. 114–317, § 7(d)(2)(B), substituted “section 6(c)(2)” for “section 6(b)(2)”.
+Subsec. (a)(10).
+Pub.
+L. 114–317, § 4(c)(1)(A), inserted dash after “commencement of the reporting period”, designated remainder of existing provisions as subpar.
+(A), and added subpars.
+(B) and (C).
+Subsec. (a)(13).
+Pub.
+L. 114–317, § 7(d)(2)(C), substituted “804(b)” for “05(b)”.
+Subsec. (a)(17) to (22).
+Pub.
+L. 114–317, § 4(c)(1)(B)–(D), added pars.
+(17) to (22).
+Subsec. (e)(4), (5).
+Pub.
+L. 114–317, § 4(c)(2), added pars.
+(4) and (5).
+Subsec. (f)(7).
+Pub.
+L. 114–317, § 4(c)(3), added par.
+(7).
 2010—Subsec. (a)(14) to (16).
 Pub.
 L. 111–203 added pars.
 (14) to (16).
 2008—Subsec. (a)(6).
 Pub.
 L. 110–409, § 12(1)(B), struck out “audit” after “reporting period and for each”.
 Pub.
 L. 110–409, § 12(1)(A), which directed insertion of “, inspection reports, and evaluation reports” after “audit reports” the first place appearing, was executed by making the insertion after “audit report” the first place appearing, to reflect the probable intent of Congress.
 Subsec. (a)(8), (9).
 Pub.
 L. 110–409, § 12(1), in introductory provisions, inserted “, inspection reports, and evaluation reports” after “number of audit reports” and struck out “audit” before “reports—”.
 Subsec. (a)(10).
 Pub.
 L. 110–409, § 12(2), which directed insertion of “, inspection reports, and evaluation reports” after “audit reports”, was executed by making the insertion after “audit report” to reflect the probable intent of Congress.
 Subsec. (b)(2), (3).
 Pub.
 L. 110–409, § 12(1), in introductory provisions, inserted “, inspection reports, and evaluation reports” after “number of audit reports” and struck out “audit” before “reports—”.
 1996—Subsec. (a)(13).
 Pub.
 L. 104–208 added par.
 (13).
 1988—Subsec. (a)(6) to (12).
 Pub.
 L. 100–504, § 106(a), added pars.
 (6) to (12), and struck out former par.
 (6) which read as follows: “a listing of each audit report completed by the Office during the reporting period.”
 Subsec. (b).
 Pub.
 L. 100–504, § 106(b), substituted “head of the establishment containing—” and pars.
 (1) to (4) for “head of the establishment containing any comments such head deems appropriate.”
 Subsec. (c).
 Pub.
 L. 100–504, § 106(c), inserted at end “Within 60 days after the transmission of the semiannual reports of each establishment head to the Congress, the head of each establishment shall make copies of such report available to the public upon request and at a reasonable cost.”
 Subsec. (e)(3).
 Pub.
 L. 100–504, § 102(g), substituted “Except to the extent and in the manner provided under section 6103(f) of the Internal Revenue Code of 1986, nothing” for “Nothing”.
 Subsec. (f).
 Pub.
 L. 100–504, § 106(d), added subsec. (f).
 1982—Subsec. (e).
 Pub.
 L. 97–252 added subsec. (e).

 ### Effective Date of 2010 Amendment